Towards Abstractions for Distributed Systems

 The basic theory of two of the resulting augmented pi-calculi is explored in considerable detail: the asynchronous pi-calculus with timers and the asynchronous pi-calculus with timers, sites and message failure.
 The emphasis of this development is on soundly approximating reduction congruence, the canonical equivalence for asynchronous pi-calculi.
 In the case of the asynchronous pi-calculus with timers we manage to obtain a characterisation of reduction congruence as a labelled bisimilarity.
 Our results appear to be robust under variations of the underlying calculi.
 In addition, as a test to evaluate the usefulness and the integration of the aforementioned extensions, we cleanly and incrementally represent the Two Phase Commit Protocol -- an important distributed algorithm, used to ensure consistency of distributed databases in the face of various kinds of (non-byzantine) failures -- in the asynchronous pi-calculus, the asynchronous pi-calculus with timers, sites and message failure and in the asynchronous pi-calculus with timers, sites, site failure and message failure.
 We establish the correctness of our representations by equational reasoning.

 Update (5 May 2005).
-An anonyous reviewer found a rather clever counterexample to my Theorem 25 (the labelled characterisation of the maximal sound theory).
+An anonymous reviewer found a rather clever counterexample to my Theorem 25 (the labelled characterisation of the maximal sound theory).
+In other words: Theorem 25 is wrong!
 That does not influence the rest of the development, as Theorem 25 is not really used anywhere.
 In particular, the labelled bisimilarities are still sound, but I'm currently investigating the source of the problem and will publish the forensics.
 It seems that the problem can be overcome.
 Moreover, the counterexample is such that it is irrelevant to the verification of realistic programs.
-The ps.gz and pdf files below have not yet been modified.
+The pdf file below has not yet been modified.
 I will update the thesis when I have some more time.
 For now, my Reply to referees below explains the problem.